Date: January 19TH, 2023

-Philipp von Kapff: The Court of Justice has ruled that trade marks can move ownership without a problem as seen in the case of Elizabeth Emanuel [C-259/04] and thus the fact that the proprietor is not the official successor or the first trade mark holder is not seen as deceptive in the sense of Article 7(1)(g) EUTMR.
+Philip von Kapff: The Court of Justice has ruled that trade marks can move ownership without a problem as seen in the case of elizabeth emmanuel [C-259 / 04] and thus the fact that the proprietor is not the official successor or the first trade mark holder is not seen as deceptive in the sense of Article 7(1)(g) EUTMR.
 This may be different, if the use is deceptive, which could give rise to the revocation of the mark (Article 58(1)(c) EUTMR).

 9. Would the average consumer or the relevant public know that the vintage brands are not owned by the original owner?

-Dr. von Bomhard: Attention needs to be paid to preventing the incorporation of likelihood of confusion into bad faith issues.
+Dr von Bomhard: Attention needs to be paid to prevent the incorporation of likelihood of confusion into bad faith issues.
 Several decisions have addressed this and ruled that likelihood of confusion is not a requirement for bad faith and these are two different concepts.
-The relevant consumer is important for the questions: what is the impact on the public; and when there are issues of unfair competition it may make parasitic behaviour more likely but not compulsory.
+The relevant consumer is important for the questions: what is the impact on the public; and when there are issues of unfair competition it may make parasitic behavior more likely but not compulsory.

 Report written by GDE Support Team members Arielle Aberdeen and Dr. Maurizio Crupi.